nccgroup/idahunt/README.md

 ## Architecture needs to be provided

+The architecture is required to know in advance due to a limitation of IDA Pro that contains 2 different executables `idaq.exe` and `idaq64.exe` to analyse binaries of the two architectures 32-bit and 64-bit.

+idahunt will automatically detect i386, ia64 and amd64 architectures in Windows PE files.
+If you need to automatically detect other architectures, you can create an issue or add it to idahunt and do a PR.

 If you forget to provide the architecture of the files you want to analyse, the basic `filters\names.py` will return an error: